Slip on your trainers and get ready to explore

 Hong Kong has one of the lowest crime rates in the world and is considered to be a safe city with police patrolling many areas quite frequently.
 However, like any big city, please be careful of scams, pickpockets and petty theft.
 For more safety advice, please visit the Hong Kong Police Force website.
 If you need help from the Police, Fire Services Department or an ambulance, dial 999

-You can take the A21 Bus at the Airport and get off at Sino Centre, Nathan Road, which is 5-minute walk to the hotel.
-For departure, you can take the same bus at Grand Tower, Nathan Road.
+Arriving from the Airport, you can take A21 Bus and get off at Sino Centre, then a 5-minute walk to the hotel.
+For departure, take the same bus route at Grand Tower which is a 5-minute walk from the hotel.
 The bus runs every 15 to 20 minutes from 05:30 to 00:00 daily and journey time is approximately 70 minutes.
 Click Here for more information.

 There are a range of buses, minibuses and even double-deckers in Hong Kong which are mostly air-conditioned.
 Bus routes cover almost all of Hong Kong while minibuses, depending on its colour (green or red) operate on fixed routes or not always fixed routes.
 Click here for more information.